-Ibogaine research is showing outstanding results compared to conventional medicine treatments.
+Ibogaine’s research is showing outstanding results compared to conventional medical treatments.

 In 2016, The Pharmacotherapy Grand Rounds published “Ibogaine for Opioid Use Disorder: Can We Root Out Addiction at Its Source?.”

 Here are their findings, n= 41 patients, and their abstinent outcomes:

 - 7 were abstinent 6-12 months